|The Llandaff Ghost Walk

 Llandaff Ghost walk in the top 3 UK ghost walks in 2013!
 Read about it here.

 Llandaff Ghost Walk in the top 5 UK ghost walks in 2012!
 Read about it here.

 Llandaff Ghost Walk makes the Yahoo! top 10 in 2011 - read about it here

 HEAR A "LIVE" LLANDAFF GHOST WALK!
 SATURDAY 12TH MARCH - BBC RADIO WALES "GOOD MORNING WALES"

 Llandaff: the ancient city within the modern city of Cardiff.
 Its narrow streets, pubs, and crumbling ruins create the atmosphere of a sleepy forgotten village, dominated by an ancient Cathedral, and one of Britain’s oldest Christian sites, near the banks of the river Taff.

 However, behind the peace and quiet of Llandaff lies a turbulent past of war, plunder, disaster, and tragedy.
 Little wonder then that this tiny hamlet is teeming with stories, legends, and hauntings, ancient and modern.

-This is a ghost walk with a difference - you are in a city but can enjoy a mystical rural atmosphere, a Cardiff ghost tour in an ancient village setting - just a 15 minute bus ride from Cardiff City Centre.
-Mysterious, sad and terrifying tales await: a mournful white lady, seen for generations near the river and in the woodlands; a sinister, hooded and faceless man in black who watches, and follows visitors; a hideously ugly witch-like demon, a portent of death, haunting the lanes and woodlands; curious ghostly children, seen, heard and felt throughout the route.
+This is a ghost walk with a difference - you are in a city but can enjoy a mystical rural atmosphere, a Cardiff ghost tour in an ancient village setting just a 15 minute bus ride from Cardiff City Centre.
+Mysterious, sad and terrifying true tales await: a mournful white lady, seen for generations near the river and in the woodlands; a sinister, hooded and faceless man in black who watches, and follows visitors; a hideously ugly witch-like demon, a portent of death, haunting the lanes and woodlands; curious ghostly children, seen, heard and felt throughout the route.